 After Barbara stopped rapping in '93, she started her own label in Memphis, Lady Bee Records, which released seven tapes between '97 and '00.
 One of the first tapes, Big Ballin by Tha Cellmates, credits her for both vocals and executive production.
 But identifying her contribution is not as straightforward as one would hope.
 The song Gettin It On contains a couple of verses from a female rapper, but she mentions "Lil Meka" who is the other rapper credited on the album cover and indeed a woman.
-The only other female verse comes at the end of the skit Tha Talent Show and is discernibly not Lil Meka.
-So, if this brief feature really is Lady Bee, then it's her only performance on record outside of her original three songs with Skinny Pimp from '93.
+The only other female verse comes at the end of the skit Tha Talent Show, but this is revealed to be Lil Meka as well.
+So if this album really does contain a discreet Lady Bee feature then it's her only performance on record outside of her original three songs with Skinny Pimp from '93.

 It is entirely plausible that "skinny ercearl" here really does refer to Skinny Pimp.
-But we already know that he is the helium Lady Bee, so maybe it was simply a defensive maneuver: he thought that by dissing himself no one would ever suspect him of being Bee; it could just be understood as a result of their contentious divorce.
+But we already know that he is the helium Lady Bee, so maybe it was simply a defensive maneuver: he thought that by dissing himself no one would ever suspect him of being Bee; it could just be dismissed as a product of their contentious divorce.

-My personal belief is that - as bizarre as the helium Bee episode was - it was primarily a cathartic experience for Skinny, depressed and isolated after losing his wife.
+My personal belief is that, as bizarre as the helium Bee episode was, it was primarily a cathartic experience for Skinny, depressed and isolated after losing his wife.
 Virtually every track he recorded as Bee was graphically violent or sexual.
-But on her third tape, in the touchingly hypnotic That's My Man (heard here pitched down to the original), Skinny finally pays homage to Barbara by describing the idyllic suburban life he imagined for them after they eventually escaped the hood:
+But on her third tape, in the touchingly hypnotic That's My Man (heard here pitched down to the original), Skinny finally pays homage to Barbara by describing the idyllic suburban life he had imagined for them after they eventually escaped the hood:

-Seized by the notion that there were critical questions left unanswered, I was inspired to keep investigating further.
-I went back and examined the cases on each of Lady Bee Records' seven releases to see if I could obtain any new leads.
-The back of Independent Hustlaz' Can't Wait references the label's website, ladybeerecords.com, but unfortunately the archived captures of the site from '01 are unable to tell us anything more.
-We Got Tha Juice by Hit'em Up Thugz turns out to be the source of the photo above that we thought might be Lady Bee, affording it some credibility.
-But even more interesting is that it notes the address of Lady Bee Records: 1283 N Hollywood St. Lady J's 2 Hot 2 Handle puts the street number at 1281, but a quick Google Maps search shows 1281 and 1283 as a joint unit that now serves as a convenience store.
+Seized by the notion that there were critical questions left unanswered, I re-examined the cases on each of Lady Bee Records' seven releases to see if I could obtain any new leads.
+The back of Independent Hustlaz' Can't Wait references the label's website, ladybeerecords.com, but unfortunately the archived captures of the site from 2001 are unable to tell us anything more.
+We Got Tha Juice by Hit'em Up Thugz turns out to be the source of the photo above that was suspected to be Lady Bee, affording it considerable credibility.
+But even more interesting is that it notes the address of Lady Bee Records: 1283 N Hollywood St. Lady J's 2 Hot 2 Handle puts the street number at 1281, but a quick search shows 1281 and 1283 as a joint unit that now serves as a convenience store.

 Supplied with a legitimate photo and Bee's real name, I eventually found a woman on social media whose profile seemed promising.
 She was working in the Memphis healthcare industry and had attended high school in the Raleigh area.
 But what ultimately convinced me that I had just unearthed the real Lady Bee: among her followers she counted none other than Skinny Pimp himself.

-Encountering Barbara in such a palpable way was far beyond what I had imagined for the scope of this project; and while it is rather bittersweet to finally extinguish her mystique, it is gratifying to know that she is doing well and on positive terms with Skinny.
-Discernibly a devout Christian now, it's hardly surprising that she was compelled to forgive him and reconcile their knotted past.
-It might not be the dramatic denouement to the Skinny-Bee saga we were expecting, but it is deserving for both of them that they struck a harmony after the years of antagonism and anguish.
+Encountering Barbara in such a palpable way was far beyond what I had imagined for the scope of this project; and while it is rather bittersweet to finally extinguish her mystique, it is gratifying to know that she is doing well and seemingly on positive terms with Skinny.
+Evidently a devout Christian now, it's hardly surprising that she was compelled to forgive him and reconcile their tumultuous history.
+It may not be the dramatic denouement to the Skinny-Bee saga we were expecting, but it is deserving for both of them that they struck a harmony after the years of antagonism and anguish.